BS in Finance

 Major Electives

 15 additional hours at the 300 or 400 level in the Department of Finance.
-FIN 250 may also be applied toward to the degree's major electives.
+FIN 250 may also be applied toward the degree's major electives.
 Students may choose to focus their 15 elective hours within a concentration.
 Students may also choose to complete the degree without a concentration.
 In this case, students may fulfill their 15-hour elective requirement by choosing any combination of finance electives from within the Department of Finance.
 See lists below for career path suggestions.
 15

 Total Hours21